tilsammans/autarco_monitor/README.md

 # SolarEdge_Monitor
-This QuickApp monitors your SolarEdge managed Solar Panels.
+This QuickApp (for the Fibaro Homecenter 3) monitors your SolarEdge managed Solar Panels.
 The QuickApp has (child) devices for current Power, solar Power, lastday, lastmonth, lastyear and lifetime energy.

 Changes version 0.3 (12th April 2021)
 - Added last update date / time